Troubleshooting “Windows 8.1 Audio Not Working” Issues

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: In Windows 8.1 problems with the audio usually occur due to driver issues and simple things like not connecting the wires correctly.
-Most if these problems can be fixed by confirming that the speakers are connected and the audio is otherwise working by connecting the speakers to a phone or tablet.
+Wally’s Answer: In Windows 8.1 problems with the audio usually occur due to driver issues and simple things like not connecting wires correctly.
+Most of these problems can be fixed by confirming if the speakers are connected and the audio is otherwise working by connecting the speakers to a phone or tablet.

 Audio is not working since upgrading to Windows 8.1